lcasoft/ekkoproxy/README.md

 * Create mock responses for API and DB calls with the [Ekko Proxy WireMock Editor](https://github.com/lcasoft/WireMock).
 * Record and playback requests and responses as they pass through Ekko Proxy.
 * View and compare requests or responses as they flow through Ekko Proxy instances.
-* Set delay ranges to simulate real response times for responses being played back.
+* Set or program delay ranges to simulate real response times for responses being played back.
+* Set or program various types of faults to simulate network / connection issues.
 * Configure expressions to organise recorded requests and responses in subfolders so you can easily find them.
 * Configure expressions to normalize requests for better matching with recorded responses.
 * Drag & drop recorded HTTP requests to a proxy to fire them at the target server.